tensorlakeai/indexify/docs/docs/examples/chunking/README.md

 python pdf_chunking_graph.py
 ```

-## Implementing the Chunking Pipeline
+## Ingestion and Retreival from the Pipeline

 Now that we have our extraction graph set up, we can upload files and make the pipeline generate chunks.
 Create a file `upload_and_retreive.py`: